rickhull/compsci/RationalPrimeCalendar.md

 # Rational Prime Calendar

-*A rational basis for a calendar based on 61 day periods*
+*A rational basis for a calendar upon 61 day periods*

 The Gregorian calendar is a 400-year-old hack job.
 February's weird.